qTox/qTox/doc/user_manual_en.md

 The "Save image" button saves the QR code into a image file, while the "Copy image" button copies into your clipboard.

+### Register on ToxMe

+An integration for ToxMe service providers that allows you to create a simple alias for your Tox ID that will look like `user@example.com`.
+A default service provider (toxme.io) is already listed, and you can add your own.

+* __Username:__ This will be used as an alias for your Tox ID.
+* __Biography:__ Optional.
+If you want, you can write something here.
+* __Server:__ Service address where your alias will be registered.

+Note that by default aliases are public, but you can check the option to make a private one, but given that it would be stored on a server that you don't control, it's not actually private.
+At best you have a promise of privacy from the owner of the server.
+For 100% privacy use Tox IDs.

+After registration, you can give your new alias, e.g. `user@example.com` to your friends instead of the long Tox ID.

 ### Profile

 qTox allows you to use multiple Tox IDs with different profiles, each of which